Xi Jinping says China will continue to support NPC in deepening exchanges with IPU - ExBulletin

 Xi Jinping says China will continue to support NPC in deepening exchanges with IPU

-Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union, as well as the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries, at the Great Hall of the People in Beijing, capital of China, Aug.
+Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union and the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries at the Great Hall of the People in Beijing, capital of China, Aug.
 20, 2024.
-(Xinhua/Liu Weibing)
+[Photo/Xinhua]

 Xi made the remarks when meeting with foreign parliamentary leaders attending the commemoration of the 40th anniversary of the NPC's affiliation with the IPU, as well as the 2024 inter-regional seminar on achieving the Sustainable Development Goals (SDGs) for parliaments of developing countries in Beijing.